unChaz/sci-fi-5e/versions/0.2.0/SCI-5_SRD.md

 ## Bionic

 Some humans go the way of bionic enhancement.
-That is installing computer hardware to enhance their sleeve.
+That is installing computer hardware to enhance their Skin.
 You can't be born Bionic, only made that way.

-### Sleeve Traits
+### Skin Traits

 **_Ability Score Increase._** Two ability scores increase by 1.
 One must come from your base race.